 Having too much salt increases risk of high blood pressure.
 This in turn increases your risk of heart disease and stroke, which people with diabetes are already at higher risk of.
-Reduce salt in your diet to 6g or less a day.
+Reduce salt in your diet to no more than 6g a day.
 Try cutting back on processed foods which account for about 70 per cent of our salt intake.
 You can also try flavouring foods with herbs and spices instead of salt.

 9. Drink sensibly

 The recommended alcohol limit for men and women is no more than 14 units per week.
-Remember: 1 unit is a single measure (25ml) of spirits, half a pint (284ml) of normal strength lager, beer or cider or 125ml glass of wine.
+Remember: 1 unit is a single measure (25ml) of spirits, half a pint (284ml) of normal strength lager, beer or cider but a small (125ml) glass of wine is actually 1.5 units.
 Alcohol is high in calories.
 To lose weight, consider cutting back.
 It is not a good idea to drink on an empty stomach, especially if you take insulin or medications that put you at risk of hypos, as alcohol can make hypos more likely to happen.

 10. Don’t bother with so- called diabetic foods